-Security expert Jeremiah Fowler found a non-password protected database that contained a large amount of monitoring and system logs on October 5th.
+Security expert Jeremiah Fowler found a non-password-protected database that contained a large amount of monitoring and system logs on October 5th.
 This database included indicating data backups, monitoring, error logging, and more.
 Due to Fowler’s research, this database belongs to the Texas-based cloud application hosting provider, Cloud Clusters, which has 4 data center locations, including Bend, Oregon, Charlotte, North Carolina, Denver, Colorado, and Dallas, Texas.

 63.7 million records have been exposed

 The database contained client panel and employee login paths, data, IP addresses, Ports, Pathways, and storage info that cybercriminals were set to open and visible in any browser, and anyone could edit, download, or even delete data without administrative credentials.
-Briefly, these records were publically accessible, and no hacking necessary to see 63.7 million records.
+Briefly, these records were publically accessible, and no hacking was necessary to see 63.7 million records.

 Fowler gave details about the database, saying,

 “Emails and passwords in plain text are a potential nightmare waiting to happen.
 I saw user/password credentials for Magento, WordPress accounts, and MySql.
 Magento is an eCommerce platform used to sell products or services and WordPress is a website management system written in PHP.
 An exposure of login details could have potentially put these accounts and shoppers at risk.
 Cloud Clusters Inc’s customers could have been targeted by social engineering or spear phishing attempts using the exposed emails and credentials.”